martin12333/marti-onedrive/cowasm/661-issue--after-cat-FILENAME--following.f8.md

 npx dash-wasm: after any cat command, subsequent commands have problems with stdout

+(a probably related issue: #42)

 # dash-wasm installed by npm

-(a probably related issue: #42)
+# errors in: dash-wasm that was installed by npm

 ```sh